-The kit has a neat and safe packaging that retains quality for years after its manufacture.
-Its design makes it stand out among other test kits you may see in brick and mortar or online stores.
+The kit has neat and safe packaging that retains quality for years after its manufacture.
+Its design makes it stand out among other test kits you may see in brick-and-mortar or online stores.
 You can carry and conceal the material with ease as you go about your mundane tasks.
 The uniqueness of the kit makes it a creative and helpful gift to family members and friends who love the feline friend.

-The product has considerably affordable pricing of purchase and shipping.
-You can get the kit to your doorstep with less than $5!
+The product has considerably affordable pricing for purchase and shipping.
+You can get the kit to your doorstep for less than $5!
 Take advantage of their ridiculously low prices now and give your cat the best affordable care.